Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [NIPS 2019] ([paper](https://arxiv.org/abs/1910.13616) [code](https://github.com/shaohua0116/MMAML-Classification)) Multimodal Model-Agnostic Meta-Learning via Task-Aware Modulation
     * Modal in this paper is not mean visual or semantic information, but refer to different task distributions.
-For example, Omniglot and mini-Imagenet are regared as two mode.
+For example, Omniglot and mini-Imagenet are regaled as two mode.
-    * They augment MAML with the capability to identify the mode of tasks sampled from a multimodal task distribution and adapt quickly through gradient updates.
+    * They augment MAML with the capability to identify the mode of tasks sampled from a multi-modal task distribution and adapt quickly through gradient updates.
     * Architecture is similar to TADAM, just check it out

 - [ICLR 2020] Automated Relational Meta-learning